 Reviewed: Annie Angle, cancer nurse (Dip.
 Oncology Nursing, Royal Marsden, London)

-Some people can even get depressed.
+Everything can seem like an effort.
+You may become low in mood because of these feelings.
+Some people can get depressed.
 If you have continued feelings of sadness, have trouble getting up in the morning or don't feel like doing things that you used to enjoy, talk to your doctor.
 You may have depression, and counselling or medication may help you.

 ‘I had no idea that I would still be feeling tired five months after finishing treatment ...
-I didn't know how to make it better and I was scared that's how it would be: that I wouldn't go back to normal, that I would never go back to having energy again.'
-(Georgina)
+I didn't know how to make it better and I was scared that's how it would be: that I wouldn't go back to normal, that I would never go back to having energy again.' — Georgina, cancer patient

-A common side effect from some of these treatments is having too few red blood cells (anaemia).
+Some of these treatments reduce red blood cells.
+This is called called anaemia.
 Anaemia means there are fewer red blood cells to carry oxygen through your body.

-Cancer treatment can sometimes affect hormone levels, which can also reduce energy levels.
-Other things related to your illness can make you feel tired: not eating well, pain, not sleeping well, feeling stressed, having depression, coping with infections, some drugs, and not exercising.
+Other things related to your illness can make you feel tired: not eating well, pain, not sleeping well, feeling stressed, having depression, coping with infections, some drugs and not exercising.